 Little Feat has a cool song on the Road House Soundtrack album called “Rad Gumbo,” but the JHB didn’t meet the band until we toured with them throughout the USA in the late 1980’s and early 90’s.

-We had a blast every show, not only because they were superb musicians, but also great people who were very supportive.
+We had a blast every show.
+Not only were they superb musicians, but also great people who were very supportive.
 Paul and Richie Hayward, would usually come early to our opening set so they could watch and cheer us on.
 (Sadly Little Feat drummer, Richie Hayward passed away back in 2010. -RC)

 Jeff loved Paul’s distinct and tasteful guitar playing and at times would sit in with him and Little Feat at the show’s finale, trading guitar licks.
 Paul had a strong rhythm guitar style that complimented Jeff’s distinctive and explosive lead playing.
 It was magic to hear them together.